Jamie Ward: Chesterfield

-Ward joined Chesterfield, managed by former Torquay manager Roy McFarland, on 31 January 2007 on a two-and-a-half-year contract for an undisclosed fee.
+Ward joined Chesterfield, managed by former Torquay manager Roy McFarland, on 31 January 2007 on a two-and-a-half-year contract for a reported fee of £90,000.

 He started the 2007–08 season brightly, but in only his second game, against Sheffield United, he again pulled his hamstring.
 He fought back to match fitness and scored twelve goals for the Spireites that season.

 He began the 2008–09 season as a first choice, with his form attracting attention from higher-level clubs such as Derby County and Sheffield United.
 He rejected the offer of a new contract with Chesterfield in December 2008, with his existing contract set to expire at the end of the season.
 In January 2009, Championship side Barnsley made a bid for Ward for £400,000 which had been accepted.
 However, the move was called off after he failed to agree personal terms with the club.

 Sheffield United

-Having rejected Barnsley, Ward finally agreed a three and a half-year deal with Sheffield United in January 2009 with the clubs agreeing a fee of around £330,000.
+Having rejected Barnsley, Ward finally agreed a three-and-a-half-year deal with Sheffield United in January 2009 with the clubs agreeing a fee of around £330,000.

 Ward scored his first goal for the Blades in only his second appearance, a 2–1 win at Southampton in February of the same year.
 The Blades had conceded an injury time equaliser before Ward regained the lead in the 93rd minute.
 He then played regularly for the remainder of the season, scoring a further goal in the process.
 His season finished on a low note however as he was sent off for two handballs in the 2009 play-off final against Burnley at Wembley.

 Having been suspended for the first two games of the following season Ward returned in fine form, scoring four goals in seven games, including the opener in the Bramall Lane leg of that season's Steel City derby against the Owls.
 Unfortunately he was stretchered off the field later in that game following a suspected hamstring tear.
 On returning to the team in November Ward played regularly without ever really regaining his early form before again succumbing to an injury in April which sidelined him for the remainder of the season.

 Returning to fitness Ward started the 2010–2011 campaign as a regular first team player once more but an early suspension following a red card in the local derby against Leeds United coupled with further injury problems and a loss of form meant that he could not hold down a regular spot in the first team.